rfcamo/group5project/README.md

 # Usage

 # Questions
+1. What is the impact of Covid-19 on Australia?
-- What is the effect of COVID-19 on the labour force of Australian States?
+2. What is the specific effect of Covid-19 on the macro-economy of Australia?
-- Q2
+3. Were there any differences between State and Territories?

 # Datasets
 this how to format a table
 |No.|Source|Link|